minlanyu/cs145-site/infra.md

 - Saving disk space: as you work on your VM for extended periods of time, you might notice a disk overhead larger than the files you added to your VM.
 We encourage taking steps to reduce virtual disk size after completing each project in case you are on a machine that does not have a lot of disk space.
 You can use [this post](https://superuser.com/a/529183) as a helpful guideline for reducing your virtual disk size.

+Note that VirtualBox currently does not support M-series Macbook.
 ## Using github classroom

 This course uses git and github classroom for all its projects.
 The [Harvard SEAS git introduction](https://wiki.harvard.edu/confluence/display/USERDOCS/Introduction+To+GIT) is a good way to get set up with git quickly.
 Please take a look at [git notes](http://cs61.seas.harvard.edu/site/ref/git) for the CS 61 Fall 2020 offering for a more interesting introduction.
 We discuss using github classroom for our projects here.